Quint-Langeveld/4-33/README.md

 Then the question arises if there are 'difficult' moves?

 #### What makes a 'difficult' move difficult?
 For this question, we believe there is not a clear answer.
-We can try to set up multiple variables who
+We can try to set up multiple variables who together try to optimize the program and thereby decreases the 'practical state space'.
+For example a move that brings the red car closer to the exit can be seen as a good move and by a relative points system can get another value than when the red car takes a step back from the exit.
+Them same for bringing other cars more to the perifery of the board to eventually make way for the red car, in stead of moveing them to the centre.
+More work can be done for this.